Staff Training: Your First Line of Defence in IT Security

 This is something of a “chicken and egg” situation; senior management and board-level awareness and cyber-security training must be part of any cyber security training plan in order to build this commitment.

-However, the forthcoming GDPR legislation is serving to help put cyber security at the top of the boardroom agenda.
+However, the GDPR legislation is serving to help put cyber security at the top of the boardroom agenda.

 The possibility of fines of up to €20 million or 4% of global turnover – whichever is greater – is crystallising the idea that cyber security is a business-critical issue.